 The ICRS Competency Framework

 The ICRS Competency Framework forms the foundation of our Fellowship application process, as well as our approach to CPD.
-It has two inter-related elements: Guiding Principles and core competences.
+It has two inter-related elements: Guiding Principles and core competencies.

 We developed the Competency Framework by consulting many CR and Sustainability professionals, including in-house practitioners, consultants, and academics.
 We are grateful to Business in the Community for their CR Practitioner Competency Map, which we used as a starting point.

-The Framework is designed to help practitioners be successful by acting as a spring for creativity and ambition.
+We designed the Framework to help practitioners be successful by acting as a spring for creativity and ambition.
 It aims to help people have the impact they need to embed sustainability into their organisations’ core strategy.